 History of Fires and False (unwanted) Fire Alarms

 History of Fires: None notified to the assessor.
-False/Unwanted Fire None notified to the assessor.
-Alarm Activations Notice flotified to the assessor.
-Fire and Rescue Service, notices of deficiency, Notification of Fire Safety Deficiencies Notice issued by London Fire Brigade prohibitions or other for Dominion House on 12th July 2021. relevant correspondence:
+False/Unwanted Fire Alarm Activations None notified to the assessor.
+Fire and Rescue Service, notices of deficiency, prohibitions or other relevant correspondence: None notified to the Assessor.

 6 SITE SECURITY